The Flat Floor Library™

 ASTM F-Numbers (FF, FL), Fmin

-Dipstick® Floor Profiler and Its Software
+and the Dipstick® Floor Profiler and Its Software

 Since the 1970s, The Face® Companies have played a leading role in the development of the modern concrete floor.
 This has included the development of the most widely used floor flatness/levelness measurement system (Face Floor Profile Numbers – “F-Numbers”), the instruments to measure floor flatness/levelness including the Dipstick Profiler, the placement techniques that make floor slabs flatter and more level and the specification language to define and control floor profiles.
 This page includes links to numerous documents and videos that provide both basic and detailed information on what F-Numbers are, how they work, how they are measured and how to make concrete floors flatter and more level.